Disability groups claim California's assisted suicide law discriminates against them

 For many people in California with disabilities, there are long waits — often months long — to get a direct support professional to provide the in-home support that allows them to live independently.
 California is known to have a generous program.
 But a report by the state auditor in 2021 found that even when people get into the In-Home Supportive Services Program, some 40,000 a month don't get all the care they require.
 For someone with quadriplegia, getting an attendant to help them get in and out of bed may determine whether they can go to school or work, and stay out of a nursing home.

-Lonnie VanHook, another individual plaintiff in the lawsuit, is a quadriplegic who needs round-the-clock assistance, including people who can move him in his bed or wheelchair to prevent him from getting painful bed sores.
+Lonnie VanHook, another individual plaintiff in the lawsuit, has quadriplegia and needs round-the-clock assistance, including people who can move him in his bed or wheelchair to prevent him from getting painful bedsores.
 But when he couldn't get enough hours of care, he became depressed and considered assisted suicide.

 Jules Steimnitz, a rehabilitation doctor, calls this "attendant deficiency diagnosis, that you can't get attendants."
 Steimnitz first treated VanHook over three decades ago, kept in touch and helped talk him through that desperation.
 "This is his main problem.
 This is what's causing his depression.
 He doesn't need suicide.
 He needs attendants."